We use cookies on this site to enhance your experience.

 One-on-One Support with Elizabeth.

-Connect with a Learning Consultant, Elizabeth is here to support students in building essential learning and study skills for success throughout their academic journey.
+Connect with a Learning Consultant.
+Elizabeth is here to support you in building essential learning and study skills for success throughout your academic journey.

 Elizabeth is a resource for equity-deserving students, offering culturally relevant and holistic academic support based on individual learning needs.
 If you’d like to connect, you can book an appointment or email emclarke@wlu.ca to find a time that works for you.